Top Pink Sand Beaches

-Harbour Island, most renowned for its pale pink sand beaches some 3 plus miles long and 50 to 100 feet wide.
-The beach is considered one of the very best pink sand beaches in the world.
-The sand is a composition of bits of coral, broken shells, minute rocks and calcium carbonate from tiny marine invertebrates.
+Known as “Briland” by many, is most renowned and legendary for its pale pink sand beach.
+The beach measures some 3 plus miles and 50 to 100 feet wide.
+The beach is considered one of the most famous pink sand beaches in the world.
+Testament to that is the large number of wealthy and famous people that have homes on the island.
+The pink sand is a composition of bits of coral, broken shells, minute rocks and calcium carbonate from tiny marine invertebrates.
+Packed so very nicely and perfect to walk or jog on.
+It has a most luxurious look and pristine feel to it.

 The pink color comes from tiny microscopic shelled animals known as Benthic Foraminifera.
 This animal has a bright pink or red shell full of holes through which it extends a footing, called “pseudopodia” which it uses to attach itself and feed.